-Lynelle is a wife and mother of two grown children.
+Lynelle is a wife of 33 years (31 happy), mother of two grown children and is "Ga Ga" to a beautiful Granddaughter.
 She has over 30 years of lived experience with mood disorders and the positive & negative coping skills involved.
-Lynelle has successfully managed her Bipolar Disorder for over 15 years.
-She has spent years learning from clinical and peer professionals about how to combat mood disorders.
-Lynelle has accumulated hours of education in Trauma Informed Care, Symptom Management, Mindfulness, Substance Use Disorders, and Ethics and Boundaries.
+Lynelle has successfully managed her Bipolar Disorder for over 17 years.
+She has spent years learning from clinical and peer professionals about how to combat the challenges of mood disorders.
+Lynelle has accumulated numerous hours of education in Trauma Informed Care, Symptom Management, Mindfulness, Substance Use Disorders, and Ethics and Boundaries.

 Through her years of experience and training, she has learned to be a compassionate listener, advisor, and coach.
 Lynelle has become exactly the woman she was looking for when she needed support and guidance.
 Let her help navigate you to live the life you deserve to live.

 Lynelle provides DISCREET COMPASSIONATE SUPPORT FOR WOMEN EXPERIENCING EMOTIONAL DISTRESS BY A WOMAN WHO’S BEEN THERE